 Zhongshan Join-Share was incorporated on July 8, 2014 in the PRC with an initial registered capital of RMB200 million.
 Zhongshan Join-Share commenced business in September 2014.
-As of the Latest Practicable Date, Zhongshan Join-Share had a registered capital of RMB200 million and was held as to 35% by our Company.
+As of the Latest Practicable Date, Zhongshan Join-Share had a registered capital of RMB[REDACTED] million and was held as to 35% by our Company.
 Zhongshan Join-Share is principally engaged in financing guarantee, non-financing guarantee and consulting services.

-On September 9, 2014, by entering into a concert party agreement with Zhongshan Health Science and Technology Industrial Base Development Co. in connection with its 45% equity interests in Zhongshan Join-Share, which our company is obliged to acquire, Ltd., a shareholder holding 50% equity interest in Zhongshan Join-Share, our Company is considered to have control in Zhongshan Join-Share according to HKFRS and the financial results of Zhongshan Join-Share have been consolidated and accounted for as a subsidiary of our Company.
+On September 9, 2014, by entering into a concert party agreement with Zhongshan Health Science and Technology Industrial Base Co., Ltd., a shareholder holding [REDACTED]% equity interest in Zhongshan Join-Share, our Company is considered to have control in Zhongshan Join-Share according to HKFRS and the financial results of Zhongshan Join-Share have been consolidated and accounted for as a subsidiary of our Company.
 For further details about the concert party agreement, please refer to "History, Reorganization and Corporate Structure - Reorganization - 4.
-Establishment of Zhongshan Join-Share" in this prospectus.
+Establishment of Zhongshan Join-Share" in this document.